 Die Hausmann (The Houseman)

-I have to be honest that the first time I was called it, it rubbed me the wrong way.
-Maybe it was because of the accent “HA-ous-Mah-n”.
-Or maybe because it was something that I never identified myself with before.
+Honestly, the first time I was called, it rubbed me the wrong way.
+Maybe it was because of the accent “HA-ous-Mah-n.”
+Perhaps it was because it was something that I never identified myself with before.
 I mean to answer a question posed by strangers, “Was tun Sie hier in der Schweiz zu tun?”
-(What do you do here in Switzerland?) with “Ich bin eine Hausmann” (I am a Houseman) is awkward to say the least.
-I mean on one hand it sounds way to formal for washing floors and toilets.
-On the other hand it sounds like I should be getting paid for this.
-And that’s the thing.
-There lies the rub.
-Being a Hausmann has been a blessing on so many levels because it has allowed me to continue to wrestle with myself.
-More specifically the “first-half” of life self.
+(What do you do here in Switzerland?)
+“Ich bin eine Hausmann” (I am a Houseman) is awkward.

 “One cannot live the afternoon of life according to the program of life’s morning; for what was great in the morning will be of little importance in the evening, and what in the morning was true will at evening have become a lie.”